twneale/lens-manual/manual.md

 ## Publish your own Lens Library

-Lens always reads a json file from a URL, that describes a library.
+Lens always reads a JSON file from a URL that describes a library.
 It's completely up to you how you want to host your Lens libraries.
-You can put them on Amazon S3 as static files or use some server intrastructure that serve the library on the fly.
-Please note, that libraries are completely decoupled from documents.
+You can put them on Amazon S3 as static files or use some server infrastructure that serves the library on the fly.
+Please note that libraries are completely decoupled from documents.
 Libraries just have document records which reference a Lens document using a URL.
 Documents don't need to live on the same server whatsoever.
-With Lens we favorize a decentralized strategy for document hosting.
-Every publisher should be able to have full control about their hosted content.
-You can put them whereever you like to.
+With Lens we favor a decentralized strategy for document hosting.
+Publishers should be able to have complete control of their hosted content.
+You can put documents wherever you like, too.

 Supposing you'd like to host your pets library here `http://myserver.com/pets.json`, the contents must look like so: